SimonPettersson92/full-stack-mern/README.md

 ### Prerequisites

+Clone the repository and download locally.
 An installation of node.js is needed to run the application.
 Node.js can be found at

 ```
 https://nodejs.org/en/download/